NikolnikoffTheOriginal/vet-scheduling-information-system/README.md

 Mikael Nikolnikov Diploma Work

+### Local running
-Need to have node.js installed locally.
+You need to have node.js and npm installed locally.
-Install npm locally.
 Run by using 'npm run start'

+### Server-side running
+Tool is accesible on [Vet Scheduling Website](https://nikolnikofftheoriginal.github.io/vet-scheduling-tool/).